StayWithMeSenpai/some-parser-i-guess/README.md

 # some-parser-i-guess
-Some shitty parser for an programming language i tried to make yesterday
+parse an shitte language called uhh no clue forgot the name but still enjoy